Master of Science in Engineering Management

 Project Management

 This pathway will help you develop the critical analysis capabilities necessary to successfully complete projects and lead high-performing technical, virtual, and international teams.
 Upon graduation, you will demonstrate the ability to apply sound project management practices as outlined by the Project Management Institute (PMI).
-Successful completion of these courses will qualify the student for a Graduate Certificate in Project Management.
+Successful completion of these courses will qualify the student for the graduate certificate in Project Management.

 ENMG 650: Project Management Fundamentals